S. S. Rajamouli: 2015–present: Pan-India and international acclaim

 Rajamouli's subsequent film RRR (2022) is an epic action drama based on the lives of Indian revolutionaries, Alluri Sitarama Raju and Komaram Bheem.
-Made on a budget of est. ₹550 crore (US$72 million), it is the most expensive Indian film ever made.
+Made on an estimated budget of ₹5.5 billion, it is the most expensive Indian film ever made.
 The film stars NTR Jr, Ram Charan, Ajay Devgn, and Alia Bhatt.
 RRR opened to positive reviews from critics with praise for the performances, particularly Rama Rao and Charan, and screenplay by Rajamouli.

-With ₹240 crore (US$31 million) worldwide on its first day, RRR broke the record for the highest opening-day collection earned by an Indian film.
-RRR emerged as the highest-grossing film in its home market of Andhra Pradesh and Telangana, grossing over ₹400 crore (US$52 million) and surpassing Rajamouli's previous film Baahubali 2.
-The film grossed 1,200 crore (US$175 million) worldwide, setting several box office records for an Indian film, including the second-highest-grossing film in India and the third-highest-grossing Indian film.
+With ₹2.4 billion worldwide on its first day, RRR broke the record for the highest opening-day collection earned by an Indian film.
+RRR emerged as the highest-grossing film in its home market of Andhra Pradesh and Telangana, grossing over ₹4 billion and surpassing Rajamouli's previous film Baahubali 2.
+The film grossed ₹12 billion worldwide, setting several box office records for an Indian film, including the second-highest-grossing film in India and the third-highest-grossing Indian film.
 RRR is nominated in three categories at the 47th Saturn Awards including a Best Director nomination for Rajamouli.
 It was also nominated in Best Action / Adventure Film and Best International Film categories.
 Rajamouli won the New York Film Critics Circle Award for Best Director for the film.
 The film also won two Critics' Choice Movie Awards.

 In September 2022, the director signed with the American talent agency Creative Artists Agency (CAA) in a move that has been described as a "coup for the agency".